Chart Color Schemes

 Eumundi has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects expected to impact the region: Noosa Biosphere Trails Upgrade Program, The Doonan-Noosa Health Precinct, and Nambour General Hospital Redevelopment.
-These are key projects with potential relevance to the area.
+AreaSearch has identified two projects that may impact this region.
+Notable projects include the Noosa Biosphere Trails Upgrade Program, The Doonan Noosa Health Precinct, and Nambour General Hospital Redevelopment.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.